 Co-founder, CEO, and editor-in-chief of Chalkbeat, the nonprofit news organization dedicated to telling the story of education in America, one community at a time.
 Founded in 2014, Chalkbeat is now one of the nation’s largest and fastest-growing nonprofit news organizations, with reporters in seven locations.
 Elizabeth is also the author of Building a Better Teacher, the New York Times Book Review notable book of 2014 and bestseller.

 Venture capitalist at Austin Ventures since 1990, where he has co-led the technology practice for more than two decades.
 He also co-founded venture capital firm Elsewhere Partners in 2017.
 In 2008, John founded the Texas Tribune, the only member-supported, digital-first, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government, and statewide issues.

 Jason oversees AJP’s strategy and operations.
 He also currently serves as project director for NewsMatch, a national matching-gift campaign that in November and December 2018 raised $7.6 million for nonprofit newsrooms through a national challenge match, wrap-around coaching and support, and a national campaign to promote giving to journalism among donors.
-He has worked as a consultant with Democracy Fund, the Institute for Nonprofit News, and local nonprofit newsrooms and served as associate director of InvestigateWest, a nonprofit investigative news organization in Seattle.
+Jason has worked as a consultant with Democracy Fund, the Institute for Nonprofit News, and local nonprofit newsrooms and served as associate director of InvestigateWest, a nonprofit investigative news organization in Seattle.
 Jason is currently an advisor to the Listening Post Collective and Migratory Notes.
 He lives in Washington, D.C., with his family.